Announcements

 Welcome to Our World

 Now that I have introduced myself, I would like to cover the important aspects of my class.
 There are a few expectations I have of you.
 While this class won't contain as many assignments as most, what I do give you will require thinking on your part.
-There is no required textbook for this course; however, supplementary books are available in the library if you so choose to look through them.
+There is no required textbook for this course; however, I hope I’ll be able to get a supplementary resource for the course published in the library shortly.
 In this class, you will not only learn about the creatures and how to take care of them, but how they are used in the wizarding world.
 We will discuss this subject, but others too, specifically potions and herbology.
 Magical creatures have given us many different ingredients and other items used in the magical world, and I plan to cover them all in due time.

 During your first year of Care of Magical Creatures, your assignments will be fairly rudimentary.
 Be prepared for an increase in assignment level and difficulty with each coming year.
 For each lesson this year there will be a ten question quiz on the material.
 This is meant to help check your comprehension of the material taught during class.
 There is only one mandatory short essay this year at the end of this very lesson.
 However, there will be three other optional short essays to encourage you to think about the potential uses these creatures have for the wizarding world.
 While these essays are not required to complete the course, I highly encourage you to complete these assignments.
 These short essays will require you to respond to the prompt in 300 words or less.
 This will help you learn to express your thoughts concisely, which is a great skill to have.
 Additionally, you will have both a midterm and a final in this course.
 Your midterm will be a simple test taken in Lesson Five and will cover the material we discuss from Lessons One through Five.
 This will also be the case in the following years.
 Your final will be a short answer test in Lesson Nine.
 To give you advance notice, you will have to select one creature to discuss for the entirety of your final, so make sure to keep that in mind during the lessons this year.
 There will also be an extra credit multimedia project attached to your final.
 This will allow those of you with creative juices to stretch your wings.
 Finally, there will be a surprise assignment, called a “flash assignment,” at some point during the year.
 This assignment could be anything from an essay to a test, so be watching out for it.